 Giancarlo Stanton (2010-present)

-Few sluggers in recent times have turned opposing pitchers white just by showing up to the plate as has the 6’6”, 240-pound Stanton, who beholds prodigious tape-measure power and, at age 26, has already tops the Marlins’ all-time home run list.
+Few sluggers in recent times have turned opposing pitchers white just by showing up to the plate as has the 6’6”, 240-pound Stanton, who beholds prodigious tape-measure power and, at age 27, is already tops the Marlins’ all-time home run list.

 Introduced to the baseball world as Mike Stanton, the Los Angeles-area native had his first name formally changed to Giancarlo in 2012 because that’s the name his mother gave him—but ‘Mike’ had stuck since his elementary school classmates found ‘Giancarlo’ too hard to pronounce.
 (That he might be confused for long-time reliever Mike Stanton, who retired a few years before Giancarlo’s debut, apparently had nothing to do with it.)
-The more exotic moniker seemed more appropriate for his extraordinary feats of hitting; no ballpark was too big.
-Stanton hit the longest home run of his career in 2012 with a 494-foot blast at newly-opened Marlins Park; he smashed one even further during the 2014 Home Run Derby at Minneapolis’ Target Field, nearly clearing the upper deck of the left field bleachers with a titanic shot estimated at 510 feet.
-During the 2014 season, he hit seven homers over 450 feet—more than any other team.
+The more exotic moniker seems more appropriate for his extraordinary feats of hitting; no ballpark is too big.
+Stanton’s name appears regularly and repeatedly on Top 10 lists for the longest home runs hit every year; the very longest he’s ever hit occurred in 2016 when he launched a 505-foot blast at Denver’s Coors Field.
+But even that tape-measure shot comes up short to the 510-foot drive he nearly hit completely out of Minnesota’s Target Field during the 2014 Home Run Derby.
+When he won the Derby in 2016 in San Diego, 20 of the 21 farthest-hit balls had his name on it.

-Staying healthy has proven to be Stanton’s biggest challenge, as he’s missed over 100 games to injury over his first four full seasons.
-He finally appeared to be on his way to checking in for every game in 2014, but in mid-September he took a fastball to the face from Milwaukee’s Mike Fiers—ending his season and putting a dent in his NL MVP chances (not to mention his upper jaw).
+Staying healthy has proven to be Stanton’s biggest challenge, as he’s missed 240 games to injury over his first six full seasons.
+He appeared to be on his way to checking in for every game in 2014, but in mid-September he took a fastball to the face from Milwaukee’s Mike Fiers—ending his season and putting a dent in his NL MVP chances (not to mention his upper jaw).
 Still, he won the NL home run title with 37, matching his career high from 2012—when he played in only 123 games.